WoodyLinwc/Flashcard-Expo-V2/README.md

 - **React Native Animated API**: Used in the Flashcard component for creating the card flip animation.

+- **Expo DocumentPicker, FileSystem, and Sharing modules**: provide ways to pick a file with `expo-document-picker`, process it with `expo-file-system`, and share the file externally with `expo-sharing`.

 # Features
 ### Decks Management
 1. Create Decks: Users can create multiple decks to organize their flashcards by subject or topic.
 2. Rename Decks: Ability to rename existing decks.
 3. Delete Decks: Option to remove entire decks when they're no longer needed.
+4. Search Decks: Users can search for specific decks using a search bar.

 ### Flashcard Operations
 1. Add Flashcards: Users can add new flashcards to any deck, inputting both front and back content.
 2. Edit Flashcards: Existing flashcards can be modified to update their content.
 3. Delete Flashcards: Remove individual flashcards from a deck.
+4. Search Flashcards: Users can search for specific flashcards within a deck.

 ### Study Features
 1. Flashcard Flipping: Interactive card flipping animation to reveal the answer side.